hwayne/learntla-v2/docs/core/nondeterminism.rst

 ``either or skip`` is a common nondeterminism pattern and it's quite useful in a lot of places.

 We can also use nondeterminism to represent outside actions.
-If we're modeling requests are coming into a system, we don't need to pick a specific request to spec.
+If we're modeling requests that are coming into a system, we don't need to pick a specific request to spec.
 Instead we can define a ``RequestType`` and pull from that on every inbound request.

 ::